datkk06/OpenStack-Tutorial/Content/autoscaling-heat.md

 ####Manual Horizontal Scaling
 Manual scaling requires the user scales the cluster manually when the load from clients reach the cluster limits.
 We start by writing a simple Heat template to deploy an Apache webserver on Ubuntu.
 The most clever part of the template is installing Apache in Ubuntu and customize the home page with the IP address of the server.
 Connecting to the Apache through the load balancer and refreshing the home page should show a changing IP address, because each time the page will be handled by a different server.
 We use the *cloudinit* capability to run an user data script at time of the instance start.

-Here the snippet of ``apache.yaml`` template:
+Here a snippet of ``cluster-heat-stack.yaml`` template:
 ```
 resources:
   webserver:
     type: OS::Nova::Server
     properties:
-      image: { get_param: image }
-      key_name: { get_param: key }
-      flavor: { get_param: flavor }
+      image: ubuntu
+      flavor: small
+      key_name: demokey
       networks:
         - network: { get_param: private_network }
       user_data: |
         #!/bin/bash
         apt-get install apache2 -y
-        echo "Hello "$(hostname -I)" !" > /var/www/html/index.html
+        echo "Hello "$(hostname -I)"!" > /var/www/html/index.html
 ```

-Then we write a main template creates multiple identical copies of the server.
-This Heat template is based on a resource type called ``OS::Heat::ResourceGroup``.
-This resource wraps a standard resource definition and creates multiple identical copies of the resource.
+Then we need for a way to create multiple identical copies of the Apache webserver.
+Heat provides a resource type called ``OS::Heat::ResourceGroup``.
+This resource wraps any standard resource definition, like a compute server, and creates multiple identical copies of that resource.
+So, change the snippet above as following:

-Here the core snippet of ``cluster-heat-stack.yaml`` template:
 ```
 parameters:
   cluster_size: